 Medical Assisting Certificate Program $2950 16 weeks Monday, Tuesday, Thursday Medical Assisting/Billing & Coding $4250 20 weeks Monday, Tuesday, Thursday

 Medical Assisting Program Objectives

-Upon completion of the objectives, the student will meet the requirements for a diploma as a Medical Assistant and will be prepared to do the following:
+Upon completion of the objectives, the student will meet the requirements for a certificate as a Medical Assistant and will be prepared to do the following:

 - Perform administrative duties to include: answer telephones, greet patients, update and file patient medical records, fill out insurance forms, handle correspondence, schedule appointments, arrange for hospital admissions, laboratory services admissions, and handle basic bookkeeping.

 - Apply basic knowledge of medical assisting process and concepts of health and illness when implementing medical care.